Kaewin/phase1_project_group2/README.md

 We decided to exclude the reciprocating engine and any makes with only 1 engine from our data to  determine what to recommend for planes.

 There are also crashes with 6 and 8 engines… those are not common and its unusual for a commercial passenger plane to have more than 4 engines.
 We also decided to exclude these engines.

+When further looking into the 16 Boeing 727 (3 Engines) crashes we can see that only 3 of those 16 crashes had injuries, none of them including fatal injuries.
+Number DCA09FA048: 11 Serious Injuries, 1 Minor Injury
+Number DCA82IA031: 1 Serious Injury, 1 Minor Injury
+Number DFW06LA024: 1 Serious Injury

 ### Three Visualizations